The alleged associates of Jeffrey Epstein: Names by numbers

 Donald Trump - 4

 Clinton is not the only former commander-in-chief to appear in the documents.
-Donald Trump is named, though only four times.
+Donald Trump was named in the first batch, though only four times.

 In part of Ms Sjoberg’s testimony, she claimed Epstein once “called up” the former president and visited one of his casinos after his private plane was diverted to Atlantic City in New Jersey.